+This notice may also be used by licensors to give notice proposing a new licence fee.
+In that case, references in this form and in the notes over the page to landlords, tenants, tenancy and rent should be read as references to licensors, licensees, licence and licence fees, respectively.

+[Tenant(s)]

-To: [Tenant(s)] of: [Address of the premises subject to the tenancy] From: [Landlord(s)][Landlord's Agent] delete as appropriate [Address for correspondence] [Contact telephone number]
+[Address of the premises subject to the tenancy]

+From: [Landlord(s)][Landlord's Age delete as appropriate [Address for correspondence

+[Contact telephone number]

-1 This notice affects the amount of rent you pay.
-Please read it carefully.
+1 This notice affects the a mount of rent you pay.
+Please re ead it carefully '.

-2 The landlord is proposing a new rent of £per[week][month][year], in place of the existing one of £per [week][month][year]
+a new rent of £p er [week][month][year] er[week][mo nth][year], in place of the exis sting

-delete as appropriate
+delete a s appropriate

+3 The starting date for the ne ew rent will be

+s 13 to 17 over the pa

-5 Certain charges may be included and separately identified in your rent.
-(See note 12 over the page.)
-The amounts of the charges (if any) are:
+amounts of the charges (if any) 9

-Charges Amount included and separately identified (enter "nil" if appropriate)
+Charge S Amount included and separately identified (enter "nil" if appropriate)

-In the existing rent In the proposed new rent
+In the existing rent roposed new rent

-Council tax £ £
+Counci tax £ £

-Water charges £ £
+Water o charges £ £

-Fixed service charges £ £
+Fixed s ervice charges £ £

-6 If you accept the proposed new rent, you should make arrangements to pay it.
-If you do not accept it, there are steps you should take before the starting date in paragraph 4 above.
-Please see the notes over the page for what to do next.
+should take before the I new rent, you should make arrar ne starting date in paragraph 3 ab

-Signed: [Landlord(s)][Landlord's Agent] (see note 13 over the page)
+[Landlord =

-delete as appropriate
+delete a s appropriate

 Date: